pgmmpk/bbb_pru_adc/README.md

 num_readings = (512 - 16 - 4) // (4 + 2 * num_readings)
 ```

-This formula is mandated by IO buffer size limit (defined as 512 at kernel compile time).
+This formula is mandated by remoteproc IO buffer size limit (defined as 512 at kernel compile time).

 For a given capture session number of readings per buffer stays the same.

+Note that driver has `max_num` parameter that allows one to make `num_readings` smaller than the
+maximum allowed by the IO buffer size.
+This is an advanced functionality that may be used to
+achieve specific goals (e.g. lower latency or get exact number of readings per buffer).
+In most
+applications, this parameter should not be used.

 ## Capture API
 ```python